The Best Time Of Day To Take Vitamin D, According To Experts

-In fact, his research on vitamin D levels has found that average serum 25-hydroxyvitamin D [25(OH)D] levels (the body's clinical biomarker of vitamin D status) of adults in the U.S. were only hovering around 18 to 22 ng/ml at the end of winter, and still only at 29 ng/ml at the end of summer.
-Both fall below the 30 ng/ml cutoff for baseline vitamin D sufficiency. (i.e., the cutoff, not the goal).
+In fact, his research on vitamin D levels4 has found that average serum 25-hydroxyvitamin D [25(OH)D] levels (the body's clinical biomarker of vitamin D status) of adults in the U.S. were only hovering around 18 to 22 ng/ml at the end of winter, and still only at 29 ng/ml at the end of summer.
+Both fall below the 30 ng/ml cutoff for baseline vitamin D sufficiency5. (i.e., the cutoff, not the goal).
 "The difference is small regardless of season," Holick says.
 "You still can't get enough."

 Because of these different factors, Holick (along with many other health practitioners and researchers) recommends supplementing with vitamin D daily.*

 (Want some recommendations that'll actually help you meet your needs?
 Check out our favorite vitamin D supplements.)

 What to consider with timing your vitamin D supplement.

 Since vitamin D is a fat-soluble vitamin, it strongly prefers a source of fat in order to be properly absorbed in the body.
 According to integrative dietitian Whitney Crouch, RDN, CLT, vitamin D supplements are "best absorbed when taken with food6 containing avocado, olive oil, flax, or other sources of beneficial fats."* So, popping your standard D supplement on an empty stomach probably isn't the best idea.